-То Do the following Show the names of non-Latin fonts in Latin or in the native language Click Show Latin names to enable or disable the command.
-This option is useful when you work with Cyrillic, Arabic, and Asian fonts.
+То Do the following Show the names of non-Latin fonts in Latin or in the native Click Show Latin names to enable or disable the command. language This option is useful when you work with Cyrillic, Arabic, and Asian fonts.
 Display font names by using the same font Click Use font to display the font name to disable the command.
 Display or hide recently used fonts Click Show recently used fonts to enable or disable the command.
-Specify the number of recently used fonts to display Click Font List Options , and on the Fonts page of the dialog box that appears, type a value in the Number of most recently used fonts displayed box.
+Specify the number of recently used fonts to display Click Font List Options, and on the Fonts page of the dialog box that appears, type a value in the Number of most recently used fonts displayed box.
 The maximum number of recently used fonts that you can display is 20.
+Display or hide remote fonts in the Font list Click Font List Options , and on the Fonts page of the dialog box that appears, enable or disable the Enable remote fonts check box.
+By default, remote fonts are displayed in the Font list box.
+Remote fonts are indicated by an icon 🖚 to the right of the font name in the Font list box.